trivago/gollum/docs/src/gen/formatter/jsontoinflux10.rst

 **Measurement** (default: measurement)

   Specifies the JSON field that holds the measurements in this message.
-If the field is not existing the message will be discarded.
+If the field doesn't exist, the message is discarded.
   By default this parameter is set to "measurement".

 **Ignore**

-  May contain a list of all JSON fields that will be ignored and not sent to InfluxDB.
+  May contain a list of JSON fields that should be ignored and not sent to InfluxDB.
   By default this parameter is set to an empty list.